 Yes, but stick to pasteurized honey, which has already been heated during processing.
 Raw honey may lose some of its nutrients when heated.

 Use this herbal syrup in your lemonade, tea, cocktails, or coffee, or try using it in these recipes:

-- How to Make a Mint Julep (Swap the mint simple syrup for the regular simple syrup)
+- How to Make a Mint Julep (Swap in the mint simple syrup for the regular variety used in this recipe)